Wondering what RAM would be perfect for your Ryzen PC Build?

-To check against this list, you’ll need to know the serial number of your memory module(s).
+To check against this list, you’ll need to know the module part number of your memory module(s).

 Take this RAM kit on Amazon for example:

 See those series of numbers and alphabets in the brackets at the end?
-That’s your serial number.
+That’s your module’s part number.
 In this case, it’s “CMK16GX4M2B3000C15.”
 Let’s match it against the MSI Prestige X570 CREATION motherboard’s QVL page.

 You can see multiple versions of this same memory module tested on the X570 Creation Motherboard, even in 4-module configurations.
 What’s more, every one of them is working at their rated speed of 3000 MHz.

-Cross-referencing a serial number with a QVL is just a way to guarantee the rated clock speed of your memory kit on your motherboard.
+Cross-referencing this number with a QVL is just a way to guarantee the rated clock speed of your memory kit on your motherboard.